The Story of Rain Parade’s Paisley Underground Classic, ‘Emergency Third Rail Power Trip’

-Released August 30, 1983, ‘Emergency Third Rail Power Trip’ was/is a distillation of all those precious '60s influences put on contemporary display without the cliche trappings others traded in.
+Released Aug.
+30, 1983, the record was a distillation of all those precious '60s influences put on contemporary display without the cliche trappings in which others traded.
 Formed in 1981, the Rain Parade made contemporary psychedelia, with appropriate nods to their forefathers.

 Easy reference points include the jangle and moodiness of the Byrds, the vine-like twisting guitars of Television and the melancholy tears of the third Big Star album.
 Unlike the punk-inspired energy of comrades the Dream Syndicate or the pure pop leanings of the Three O'Clock, the Rain Parade cast a dreamlike haze over their music.

-‘I Look Around‘ evokes both ‘Rubber Soul’-era Beatles and the Byrds circa ’5-D,’ and it comes complete with backwards guitars used to great effect.
-Though these might seem like obvious reference points and a standard template for countless "indie psych" bands in 2013, this was 1983, the height of synth-driven pop sounds.
+"I Look Around" evokes both Rubber Soul-era Beatles and the Byrds circa 5-D, and it comes complete with backward guitars used to great effect.
+Though these might seem like obvious reference points and a standard template for countless "indie psych" bands to follow, this was 1983, the height of synth-driven pop sounds.
 The idea of mining antiquated sounds like these seemed ridiculous to many, but those naysayers missed the fact that beneath all the ornaments from that leftover Christmas tree, there were some incredible songs.

-‘Look At Merri‘ finds the band back in dreamland, delivering a childlike piano riff before the bass pulses this sparkler on it’s way.
+"Look at Merri" finds the band back in dreamland, delivering a childlike piano riff before the bass pulses this sparkler on its way.
 With lines like "color voices round your head they go" and "painted horses whirling upside down," it might have be easy for some to pin the scarlet letter tag of "retro" on this one, but that criticism ultimately falls flat due to the Rain Parade's unflinching commitment to the sounds and styles they obviously love.

 Shortly after the tour that followed the album's release, band leader David Roback left the band.
 Along with Kendra Smith, who had just fled the Dream Syndicate, they would form Clay Allison, which ultimately became Opal, which, in turn, would become Mazzy Star.
 It was in that context that Roback would finally hit pay dirt.
 Much to his credit, he did so without altering his approach very much at all.

 The Rain Parade would carry on, recording another EP and album before calling it a day.
-In 2003, bassist Steven Roback (David's brother) told Magnet Magazine, “That was really a creative period for all of us, and it was mostly a pleasure working with David.
+In 2003, bassist Steven Roback (David's brother) told Magnet, "That was really a creative period for all of us, and it was mostly a pleasure working with David.
 We did some great work, and I think that we succeeded in capturing people’s imaginations.”
-The album was a big influence on the whole Creation Records stable in the UK.
-In 2008, label founder Alan McGee wrote in the Guardian, "For myself and others, the Rain Parade were the defining group," adding that the band's music "still speaks to me and stands the test of time."
+The album was a big influence on the whole Creation Records stable in the U.K. In 2008, label founder Alan McGee wrote in the Guardian, "For myself and others, the Rain Parade were the defining group," adding that the band's music "still speaks to me and stands the test of time."

-Earlier this year, a few of the original members of the Rain Parade reunited for a couple of performances.
-In addition, fellow travelers the Three O'Clock also put some fuel back in their engine doing select shows, and now comes word that Mazzy Star have a brand new album ready for release this fall.
-30 years on, that paisley refuses to fade.
+In 2013, a few of the original members of the Rain Parade reunited for a couple of performances.
+In addition, fellow travelers the Three O'Clock also put some fuel back in their engine doing select shows.
+That paisley refuses to fade.